alperakcan/seyrusefer/README.md

 # seyrusefer

-Controlling unit designed especially for adventure bikes.
+Controlling unit designed for adventure bikes.

+Controlling unit is a Bluetooth remote devices that lets you to operate various applications from handlebar without the need of touching the display.

 # 1. build